-The remains of an ancient terraced street dating back to the Roman Period have been uncovered in the Western Wall tunnels, the Israel Antiquities Authority announced Wednesday.
+The remains of an ancient terraced street that dates back to the Roman period have been uncovered in the Western Wall tunnels, the Israel Antiquities Authority announced Wednesday.

-The street, which likely led to the nearby Temple Mount, dates back nearly 2,000 years to when the city was called Aelia Capitolina, during the second to fourth centuries.
+The street, which likely led to the nearby Temple Mount itself, dates back nearly 2,000 years when the city was called Aelia Capitolina during the second-fourth centuries.

-The site, which was uncovered in archeological excavations over the past year, is a side street connecting two major roads in the area, said Jon Seligman, the Antiquities Authority Jerusalem regional archeologist.
+The site, which was uncovered in archeological excavations over the last year, is a side street which connects two major roads in the area, said Jon Seligman, the Antiquities Authority Jerusalem regional archeologist.

-The ancient street is paved with large flagstones and is amazingly well-preserved.
-It is demarcated on both sides by walls built of ashlar stones.
+The ancient street, which is paved with large flagstones, is amazingly well preserved, and is demarcated on both sides by walls built of ashlar stones.

-Various artifacts were discovered in the excavations, including pottery, glass vessels and dozens of coins that all date to the construction of the street and the period after it was abandoned.
+Various artifacts were discovered in the excavations including pottery and glass vessels as well as dozens of coins which all date to the construction of the street and the period after it was abandoned.